To work out how to groom a Golden Retriever quickly, easily and effectively you just need a few tools and a bit of information.

 How to groom a Golden Retriever at home

-Let’s talk about how to brush a Golden Retriever with different kinds of brushes (and combs), and how trim the fur with scissors and thinning shears.
+Let’s talk about how to groom a Golden Retriever with different kinds of brushes (and combs), and how trim the fur with scissors and thinning shears.

 Should you use an undercoat rake on your Golden?
 We’ll look at the pros and cons of this popular grooming tool.